 The governing body helps to set, and keep under review, the broad framework within which the head teacher and staff run the school.
 In all its work, the governing body focuses on the key issues of raising standards of achievement, establishing high expectations and promoting effective teaching and learning.

 "This letter is to update you on the work of the governors and to highlight areas of progress in the school."

 - Letter from Robert Scott, Chair of Governors Read more...

 Members of the Governing Body

-I have been a parent at the School since January 2008 when our eldest daughter joined Reception.
-She is now in Year 10.
-Both she and our Year-8-daughter were well-taught at Stepney Greencoat and have benefited enormously from the atmosphere and ethos there, and so has our son currently in Year 5.
+Our three children have been through the School and are now at secondary schools.
+All were well-taught at Stepney Greencoat and have benefited enormously from the atmosphere and ethos here.
 I wanted to become a governor to help this kind of experience continue for other children.